shekhargulati/java8-the-missing-tutorial/es/08-date-time-api.md

 }
 ```

-There is an overloaded `of` method that takes month as integer instead of `Month` enum.
+There is an overloaded `of()` method that takes month as integer instead of `Month` enum.
 I recommend using `Month` enum as it is more readable and clear.
-There are two other static factory methods to create `LocalDate` instances -- `ofYearDay` and `ofEpochDay`.
+There are two other static factory methods to create `LocalDate` instances: `ofYearDay()` and `ofEpochDay()`.

-The `ofYearDay` creates LocalDate instance from the year and day of year for example March 31st 2015 is the 90th day in 2015 so we can create LocalDate using `LocalDate.ofYearDay(2015, 90)`.
+The `ofYearDay()` creates LocalDate instance from the year and day of year for example March 31st 2015 is the 90th day in 2015 so we can create LocalDate using `LocalDate.ofYearDay(2015, 90)`.

 ```java
 LocalDate january_21st = LocalDate.ofYearDay(2015, 21);